cincuranet/blog/_posts/2014-10-26-233484-how-slow-the-lock-statement-actually-is.md

 ---
+title: |
-title: "How slow the \"lock\" statement actually is?"
+  How slow the "lock" statement actually is?
 date: 2014-10-26T08:27:00Z
 tags:
   - C#